emtee40/userscripts-izzy/yt2invidio.md

     {"r":"(invidious\\.snopyta\\.org/watch.+?v=|v/)([a-z0-9_-]+)", "s":"https://invidious.snopyta.org/vi/$2/mqdefault.jpg"}

 Additionally, since version 1.1.0 (2019-09-05) also rewrites Twitter links to Nitter.Net – and starting with v1.2.6 (2020-03-14) also Instagram links to Bibliogram.
-Since v1.5.0 (2020-11-28) Reddit links can be rewritten to a Teddit instance.
+Since v1.5.0 (2020-11-28) Reddit links can be rewritten to a Teddit instance, v1.6.0 added Medium to Scribe.
 Reasoning is the same – and Nitter is to Twitter what Invidio.us is to YouTube, etc.

 ### How to select your preferred instance?